 - Taxis Drivers do not expect tips.

-Stick to the major companies such as Amex and Visa.
-In big cities travellers cheques are accepted in almost any currency, but in smaller destinations it’s best to stick to currencies such as US dollars or UK pounds.
+Stick to the major companies such as Thomas Cook, Amex and Visa.
+In big cities travellers cheques are accepted in almost any currency, but in smaller destinations, it’s best to stick to big currencies such as US dollars or UK pounds.
 Keep your exchange receipts so you can change your money back to its original currency when you leave.

-China officially has a five-day working week; Saturday and Sunday are holidays.
+China officially has a five-day working week; Saturday and Sunday are public holidays.

-Banks 9am–5pm (or 6pm) Monday to Friday; may close for two hours in the afternoon.
+- Banks Open Monday to Friday 9am to 5pm (or 6pm); may close for two hours in the afternoon.
 Many also open Saturday and maybe Sunday.
 Same for offices and government departments.

-Shops Daily 10am–10pm.
+- Shops Open daily 10am to 10pm.
 Same for department stores and shopping malls.